rrigato/architecture/aws_news/builders_library/making_retires_safe_with_idempotent_apis.md

 - Input validation to store both the client ID and request parameters
 - return an input validation error if the client calls with the same token but different request parameters

+- idempotency is key to reliability, because it enables the safe retry of logic